thedynamiclinker/ld/dictionary/The Broken Society Problem.md

 We can, however, build something new, smaller, and most importantly, local.

-For a preliminary sketch of what we plan to build, see [[Business Plan]].
+For a preliminary sketch of what we plan to build, see [[business/Where To Find People]].

 For longer term plans, see [[Business Plan - Long Term]].